Victa: Company

 In 1953 Richardson gave up his job and became full-time manager of Victa Mowers Pty Ltd. In 1958, the company had moved to a new factory at Milperra, New South Wales, and its 3,000 employees were building 143,000 mowers a year for export to 28 countries.

 From the outset, the company used marketing and advertising effectively.
 It was a pioneer in Australian TV advertising, and also advertised extensively in newspaper and print media.
 Victa set up a network of distributors, who were thoroughly trained in promotion and sales.

 In the 1960s, Mervyn's son Garry Richardson started playing a more important role in the company, becoming chairman in 1965.

 In 1970 Victa was acquired by Sunbeam Corporation Ltd.

 In 1994 the factory moved to Campsie, and the seven millionth Victa lawnmower was built in 1997.

 In 1996, the company was sold to GUD Holdings Limited, who sold the Victa Lawn Care business to American-based Briggs & Stratton for A$23 million in 2008.

-As of 2024 Briggs & Stratton owns the Victa brand.
+Victa returned to Australian ownership in 2025 when it was acquired by Roy Gripske & Sons.